 Admission to the USF School of Nursing and Health Professions is selective and based on an overall appraisal of your preparedness for college-level study.
 Evidence of academic preparation and achievement, test scores, letters of recommendation, and the personal statement are given careful consideration.
-Visit the Office of Undergraduate Admissions for more information on applying to a University of San Francisco Nursing or Health Professions program.
+Visit the Office of Undergraduate Admissions for more information on applying to the University of San Francisco Bachelor of Health Services program.

 First Year Students

 Students are admitted to the USF School of Nursing and Health Professions as regular students or conditional admits.
-Both regular and conditional admit students are held to the same standards for progression within the Bachelor of Science in Nursing (BSN) and Bachelor of Health Services (BHS) programs.
+Both regular and conditional admit students are held to the same standards for progression within the Bachelor of Health Services (BHS) program.

 First year applicants who have less than a “C” average in Biology, Chemistry, Physics, Physiology, Algebra II, Advanced Math, or any Honors or AP science courses will not be admitted to the program.